 This was the 29th fatal collision in Troop E in 2017.
 The results of routine toxicology tests following the crash are pending.

-If you or a loved one was hurt in a collision that someone else caused, contact Laborde Earles Law Firm.
+If you or a loved one was hurt in a collision that someone else caused, contact Laborde Earles Injury Lawyers.
 Our award-winning legal team will evaluate your case, gather evidence, interview witnesses, and help you fight for the maximum payout.
 Call (337) 777-7777 to schedule a free consultation with an injury lawyer in Alexandria.

 Why Do People Lose Control of Their Vehicles?

 Can you remember what your first thought was the last time you saw a vehicle swerve or drift out of its lane?
 Depending on the time of day, you may have assumed the driver was drowsy or perhaps even driving under the influence of drugs or alcohol.